 After dumping the gross accumulation into the trash, I sent the lint trap vent to the tub where I washed the remaining debris out.
 I went back out to the dryer and took the vacuum to all I could reach.
-The screen and its seal, the motor fan, the hole for the dryer duct, the wires, the little plastic cradle where I'm positive large objects like money falls through, and the outside of the heating element all got a good vacuum and rub down with a wet rag.
-This took the longest, oddly, because I was still taking up so much lint with the rag.
+The screen and its seal, the motor fan, the hole for the dryer duct, the wires, the little plastic cradle where I'm certain large objects like money falls through, and the outside of the heating element all got a good vacuum and rubdown with a wet rag.
+This step took the longest because I was still taking up so much lint with the rag.
 Some of the lint had burned onto the metal and needed a scrapping to come off.

 Under the House

 After the scrub down, I knew I had to let it all dry properly.
 It was time to go under the mobile and fight the duct.
 I don't have pictures of that adventure.
 I felt the spiders would steal my phone when I wasn't looking.
 It took very little time to loosen the broken duct from its attachments.
 It was stiff with hardened lint.
 A substantial chunk came crashing down on me as I removed the duct from the floor.
 It earned a photo opportunity.